relay-integrations/azure-virtual-machines/steps/azure-virtual-machines-step-vm-deallocate/README.md

-# azure-vms-delete-vms
+# azure-virtual-machines-step-vm-deallocate

-This [Azure](https://azure.microsoft.com/en-us/services/virtual-machines/) step container deletes a set of Azure virtual machines in an Azure subscription given a set of resource IDs.
+This [Azure](https://azure.microsoft.com/en-us/services/virtual-machines/) step container deallocates a set of Azure virtual machines in an Azure subscription given a set of resource IDs.
+Deallocated VMs do not incurring billing charges.

 ## Specification